compulim/react-chain-of-responsibility/README.md

 You can use the following decision tree to know when to use `<Proxy>` vs. `useBuildComponentCallback`

-- If you need to know what component will be rendered before actual render happen, use `useBuildComponentCallback()`
+- If you need to know what kind of component will be rendered before actual render happen, use `useBuildComponentCallback()`
   - For example, using `useBuildComponentCallback()` allow you to know if the middleware would skip rendering the request
 - If your component use `request` prop which is conflict with `<Proxy>`, use `useBuildComponentCallback()`
   - Also consider using a wrapping component to rename `request` prop